jcugnoni-heig/RailTrackModellingToolbox/README.md

 - [School of Engineering and Management of Yverdon](https://heig-vd.ch/en) (HEIG-vd),
 - [Swiss Federal Laboratories for Materials Science and Technology](https://www.empa.ch/) (EMPA).

-For the last phase of the project, a company joins the consortium:
+For the last phase of the project, a company has joined the consortium to develop prototype railpad:

 - [Semperit Group](https://www.semperitgroup.com/) from Austria